-British-French artist Emma Neuberg graduated from the Fashion & Textiles Department of the internationally renowned Royal College of Art, London, in 2000 with a practice-based PhD in Techniques for Printing Synthetics.
-She has worked with printing technologies, pigments and colour ever since, working on her own pieces and collaborating with established and emerging names in the art and design industry.
-Her studio features as the backdrop for the HBO/BBC series Civilizations (a remake of Kenneth Clarke’s original) for its colour section presented by Philip Ball author of Bright Earth: Art and the Invention of Colour.
+British-French artist Emma Neuberg (b.
+London, 1969) graduated from the Fashion & Textiles Department of the internationally renowned Royal College of Art, London, in 2000 with a practice-based PhD in Printing Techniques for Synthetics.
+There she worked alongside Ron Arad, Alice Temperley, Julien MacDonald, Andrew Logan, Anna Sui and Vivienne Westwood, among others, and has worked with colour and printing technologies ever since developing large structures for installation and collaborating with established and emergent names in art and design.
+Her studio features as the backdrop for the HBO/BBC series Civilizations (a remake of Kenneth Clarke’s original) for its colour section presented by Philip Ball, author of Bright Earth: Art and the Invention of Colour.

-For more info and details, please contact the studio.
+For further information and sales enquiries, please contact the studio.

 Photo credit: Cristina Schek